UncleChen2018/CS5010/README.md

 1. **Open the directory ./res**.
 There are three files:

    1. **Driver.jar,** which is used to run the demo.
    2. **map.txt**, the plain txt file which store the sample data of the world.
-Can also offer other files.
+Can also offer other files (like *dungeon.txt*).
    3. **WorldMap.png**, a sample picture representation that is generated according to the world data.
 Which will be overwrite automatically if you successfully runs the jar.
-Can also save in other name.
+Can also save in other name (like dungeon.png).

 2. **Execute the jar,** there are two ways.